gvwilson/sensibleadventures/bookster/new.md

 Specialist, Second Grade, so I'll get twenty pence for each day I work, and Purplesday off, except in emergencies."

-"You're not going to take a single bent penny from them," Saedie said fiercely.
+"You're not going to take a single bent penny from them," Saedanne said fiercely.

 "I don't think I have a choice," Erileine repeated.